baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/user/extratools.md

 ### Fill/outline and opacity

-When a contour has been created using the **Segment Editor** tool, you have the option to change the contour from solid to display as an outline only by toggling the **Fill** checkbox.
+When a contour has been created using the **Segment Editor** tool, you have the option to change the contour display from a solid filled in feature to an outline by toggling the **Fill** checkbox.
 You can also change the opacity of the contour using the slider bar.

 The visibility state chosen (fill or outline) will persist until the next page of images and questions appear.